History of Canada: Canada under French rule

 In 1604, a North American fur trade monopoly was granted to Pierre Du Gua, Sieur de Mons.
 The fur trade became one of the main economic ventures in North America.
 Du Gua led his first colonization expedition to an island located near the mouth of the St. Croix River.
 Among his lieutenants was a geographer named Samuel de Champlain, who promptly carried out a major exploration of the northeastern coastline of what is now the United States.
 In the spring of 1605, under Samuel de Champlain, the new St. Croix settlement was moved to Port Royal (today's Annapolis Royal, Nova Scotia).
 Samuel de Champlain also landed at Saint John Harbour on June 24, 1604 (the feast of St. John the Baptist) and is where the city of Saint John, New Brunswick, and the Saint John River gets their name.

 The establishment of Quebec City in 1608, with Samuel de Champlain and his party depicted in the bottom foreground.

 In 1608 Champlain founded what is now Quebec City, one of the earliest permanent settlements, which would become the capital of New France.
 He took personal administration over the city and its affairs and sent out expeditions to explore the interior.
 Champlain became the first known European to encounter Lake Champlain in 1609.
 By 1615, he had travelled by canoe up the Ottawa River through Lake Nipissing and Georgian Bay to the centre of Huron country near Lake Simcoe.
-During these voyages, Champlain aided the Wyandot people (aka "Hurons") in their battles against the Iroquois Confederacy.
+During these voyages, Champlain aided the Wendat people (aka "Hurons") in their battles against the Iroquois Confederacy.
 As a result, the Iroquois would become enemies of the French and be involved in multiple conflicts (known as the French and Iroquois Wars) until the signing of the Great Peace of Montreal in 1701.